telerik/ajax-docs/controls/multiselect/getting-started.md

 1. Add a **ScriptManager** control on a Web Form.

-2. Add a **RadMultiColumnComboBox** control to the page, and set its properties:
+2. Add a **RadMultiSelect** control to the page, and set its properties:

     * `DataTextField` and `DataValueField` - set them to `text` and `value` when populated with MultiSelectItems.
     * Populate the `Items` collection with `MultiSelectItem` instances and set their properties: